lstsgroup/vibrant/_sources/Keyword_Glossary.rst.txt

     :type: list[float]

-    Lattice vector in z direction of system.
+    Lattice vector in the z-direction of system.

 Subblock: fragment
 ~~~~~~~~~~~~~~~~